 Launched from Southampton, UK on April 10, 1912, the luxury ocean liner was considered the most extravagant way to travel during the Edwardian era—for the 324 First Class passengers

 anyway.
 The standards for the 709 passengers in steerage were much lower, but still actually fairly nice for sea travel at the time.

-Shortly before midnight on April 14, an iceberg was spotted very close to the front of the ship.
+Shortly before midnight on April 14, very close to the front of the ship, there was an iceberg.
 Because of the ship’s massive size (again, for the time), turning to avoid it took a long time and the ship scraped up against the iceberg, leaving a gash that quickly filled with the icy waters of the Atlantic Ocean.
 Within three hours of the collision, the ship once dubbed “unsinkable” was at the bottom of the ocean, leaving about 1500 fatalities in her wake.

-The wax figure of Queen Victoria is an especially good likeness, capturing the solemn expression she wore in many royal portraits during her long reign.
+The figure of Queen Victoria is an especially good likeness.
+Her figure at Wax World captures the solemn expression she wore in many royal portraits during her long reign.

 (To be fair, smiling in photographs in the mid-1800s was impractical—in the early days of cameras, taking a single photo took about 15 minutes.
 You try sitting and smiling for 15 minutes straight!)